temporalio/documentation/docs/node/timers.md

 ## What is a Timer?

-> ⚠️ This doc is yet to be finalised - what you see below is a rough draft.
+> ⚠️ This doc is yet to be finalised - what you see below is a VERY rough draft.

 The ability to set durable timers in Workflows is a core feature of Temporal that helps you write asynchronous code as easily as you do synchronous ones.